blazerye/DrugAssist/README.md

   <img src="fig/webui.png" width="700">
 </div>

+## ⚖️ Evaluate
+After deploying the [DrugAssist-7B](https://huggingface.co/blazerye/DrugAssist-7B) model, you can refer to the [evaluate.md](./evaluate/evaluate.md) document and run the evaluate script to verify the molecular optimization results.

 ## 📝 About
 ### Citation
 If you find DrugAssist useful for your research and applications, please cite using this BibTeX: